-Vivienne is a senior Vancouver lawyer with a broad range of experience in a number of legal areas.
+Vivienne is a senior BC lawyer with experience in a wide range of practice areas.

 In family law and divorce matters, Vivienne’s focus is on helping clients resolve their issues as amicably as possible, whether those issues involve children, support or asset division.

-When it comes to civil disputes, Vivienne has dealt with cases involving a wide variety of subjects, including negligence, defamation, construction defects, copyright and trademarks, shareholder/partnership problems, and business disputes of all kinds.
+When it comes to civil disputes, Vivienne has dealt with cases involving a wide variety of subjects, including negligence, construction defects, shareholder/partnership problems, and business disputes of all kinds.

 Vivienne is also able to help clients who have been disinherited, or who have questions about their own or a relative’s will or estate.